Model Workplace Policy on Domestic Violence, Sexual Violence, and Stalking

 I. PurposePurpose StatementUtilize a clear purpose statement to articulate the workplace culture the employer seeks to create and set broad goals for the policy.

-[Employer] institutes this policy as part of its commitment to a healthy, safe organizational climate and to the prevention and reduction of the incidence and effects of domestic violence, sexual violence, and stalking [hereinafter “violence”].
-[Employer] recognizes that domestic violence, sexual violence, and stalking present unique issues for the workforce.
+[Employer] institutes this policy as part of its commitment to a safer and more supportive organizational climate and to the prevention and reduction of the incidence and effects of domestic violence, sexual violence, and stalking [hereinafter “violence”] at the workplace.
+[Employer] recognizes that domestic violence, sexual violence, and stalking present unique issues for its workforce.

 - Subordinate/superior relationships;